awsdocs/amazon-ecs-developer-guide/doc_source/ECS_GetStarted_EC2.md

 ## Prerequisites<a name="first-run-ec2-prereqs"></a>

-Before you begin, be sure that you've completed the steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has either the permissions specified in the `AdministratorAccess` or [Amazon ECS First Run Wizard](IAMPolicyExamples.md#first-run-permissions) IAM policy example\.
+Before you begin, be sure that you've completed the steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has either the permissions specified in the `AdministratorAccess` or [Amazon ECS First Run Wizard Permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.

 The first\-run wizard attempts to automatically create the Amazon ECS service IAM and container instance IAM role\.
 To ensure that the first\-run experience is able to create these IAM roles, one of the following must be true:
 + Your user has administrator access\.
 For more information, see [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.